AKHughes1994/SAXJ1810_Swift-XRT/step_by_step.md

 ### Spectra
-We need to make the preliminary files (specifically the ARF and get the RMF file) The arf file can be made by the following command
+We need to make the preliminary files (specifically the ARF and get the RMF file) The following command can make the arf file
 ```
 xrtmkarf clobber=yes expofile=sw00032459012xwtw2po_ex.img outfile=sw00032459012.arf phafile=src.pha srcx=-1 srcy=-1 psfflag=yes
 ```